Want to visit Tunisia? We share the best time to visit, where to go and how to get there, all in this Tunisia vacation guide.

 - El Djem Amphitheater – The walls of this roman amphitheater tower over the nearby modern town.
 This is a well-preserved Roman relic and one of the most popular sightseeing attractions in Tunisia.

-- Grand Erg Oriental – The Sahara in Tunisia covers much of the countries interior, with the most beautiful park of the desert being the Grand Erg Oriental.
+- Grand Erg Oriental – The Sahara in Tunisia covers much of the country’s interior, with the most beautiful park of the desert being the Grand Erg Oriental.
 The dunes are surreal, forming huge waves of endless sands; perfect for those looking for a dune buggy adventure or camel trek.

 - Djerba – For a picture-perfect beach, head to the island of Djerba.
 There is a nearby old town named Houmt Souk, where you can find a picturesque view of whitewashed houses and there are plenty of vendors to pick up a souvenir or two.

 - Bulla Regia – Tunisia has plenty of Roman Ruins and the Bulla Regia is another excellent site to visit.
-The inhabitants coped with the summer climate by building their homes underground, leaving a well preserved, underground city, ready to explore.
+The inhabitants coped with the summer climate by building their homes underground, leaving a well-preserved, underground city, ready to explore.

-- Sousse – After it’s terrorist attack in 2015, the seaside city of Sousse is a quieter but still beautiful place to visit in Tunisia.
+- Sousse – After the terrorist attack in 2015, the seaside city of Sousse is a quieter but still beautiful place to visit in Tunisia.
 You can explore the historic town, see the elegant Aghlabite Great Mosque and rejoin the gorgeous beaches.

 - Tunis – Whilst in Tunisia, make sure to spend at least one day in the capital Tunis.
 See the great arches of the Bab el Bhar, explore the grand cathedrals, shop in the lively souks and enjoy the diverse culture this capital has to offer.